FastLane-Labs/atlas/README.md

 3. The frontend receives SolverOperations back via the BDN.
 4. After a set period of time, the frontend calls the *getCallChainHash()* view function via the User's wallet's RPC.
 5. The frontend then uses the session key from step 1 to sign the **DAppOperation**, which includes the **CallChainHash**.
-6. The frontend then propagates the DAppOperation over the BDN to designated bundler.
+6. The frontend then propagates the DAppOperation over the BDN to a designated bundler, if the user themselves is not the bundler.

 Note that any bundler who tampers with the order of the SolverOperations will cause the transaction to revert, thereby blocking any gas reimbursement from Atlas.